OliPicard/UKStationLive/readme.md

 Using the Cloud (S3) to pull station CRS codes, grab data from the JSON station Huxley service (Azure) and provide a multiplatform experience.
 Simply put this app allows you to view when trains will be arriving at a platform, What platform they are arriving from, The origin of the train and the final destination of the train.

-We have support for all 2564 stations across the united kingdom.
+We have support for all 2564 stations across the United Kingdom.

 <h2>Requirements</h2>